• Arnold Amber, President

 Since joining the board, Alice has been instrumental in CJFE expanding its web and social media presence.

-Donald Livingstone is a founding partner of Promeus, a Toronto search firm specializing in public sector leadership recruitment.
+Donald Livingstone is a funding partner of Promeus, a Toronto search firm specializing in public sector leadership recruitment.

 Donald is a physician and has practiced as a General Internist at Sunnybrook Health Sciences Centre since 1985 where he was Head of the Division of General Internal Medicine for a number of years.
 He also provided leadership to Sunnybrook for more than a decade in a variety of capacities including Vice President Medical Affairs, Vice President Professional Affairs, and Senior Vice President, Medical Services and Chief Medical Officer.